 Conifer Infused Vodka Recipe

-This is so easy to do that it hardly even needs a recipe!
-You’ll need a big handful of conifer needs and a bottle of vodka.
+This conifer infused vodka is so easy to do that it hardly even needs a recipe!
+You’ll need a big handful of foraged edible conifer needles and a bottle of vodka.

 Rinse the conifer needles if they are dirty, and put them into a quart sized jar.
 Pour the vodka into the jar, covering the needles.